ZhongRuoyu/jekyll-minimal/README.md

 ## Usage

-To use this theme, you can fork this repository and replace the configs and contents with your own.
+To use this theme, you can fork this repository and add your configs and contents.

 Additionally, you can declare this theme as a gem in your `Gemfile`: